solyakin/frontend-accessibility-interview-submission/README.md

 ## Accessibility Guidelines

+**The main goal of this exercise is to make the application accessible according to WCAG 2.2 standards.**

 The points you need to fix in this exercise relate to **Links**, **Lists**, **Headings**, **ARIA**, **Alternative Text**, **Colors**, **Forms**, **Navigation**, and **Font Size**.

 You can use the following useful links to help guide your fixes: